Located in the Scott's Addition area of Richmond, Virginia

 Erin loves getting inverted, playing with balance, and finding a quieter mind through the breath during her practice.
 She is beyond grateful for the tribe that The Yoga Dojo has provided her.
 "When you find people who not only tolerate your quirks but celebrate them with "Me too!", be sure to cherish them because those people are your tribe." -N. Hoffman

 Cyndi first discovered yoga back in her native Florida as a way of doing something fun with friends, as well as dealing with the stress of college.
 A casual practitioner for a few years, her practice deepened after moving to Boston and discovering Mysore-style Ashtanga yoga.
 Cyndi studied under the guidance of Kate O'Donnell for 4 years, and received her 200 hour Vinyasa training from the Open Hearts yoga program in New Hampshire.
 After moving to Richmond in 2013, Cyndi continued her dedicated Ashtanga practice, but has also found plenty of time to play on her mat.
 She has connected with both Rocket and Restorative style practices, which bring both creativity and peacefulness to her experience.
-She will be completing her Rocket teaching certification in the Summer of 2017 with Steve Pyka of Asta Yoga.

 When not practicing, Cyndi enjoys her time running a 3D print shop with her husband, spending time with friends, traveling, and snuggling with her old man cat, Miles, who also is a pretty big fan of yoga mats.